cloudfoundry-attic/bosh-notes/config-server.md

 ## Manifest configuration

-When manifest includes "{{key-name}}" directive it will be parsed out by the Director and value associated with "key-name" will be retrieved from the config server.
+When manifest includes "((key-name))" directive it will be parsed out by the Director and value associated with "key-name" will be retrieved from the config server.
 This should happen before manifest is used for determining if instances need an update.

 Example how manifest may reference values: